 SA Objective Decision Making Criteria 5.
 To improve skills & education of residents through providing high quality, accessible lifelong learning opportunities Improve access to high quality educational facilities Improve the level of investment in key community services Make access easier for those without access to a car Improve access to work experience, apprenticeships and training, especially young people Encourage affordable access 6.
-Retain &amp; enhance access to local services &amp; facilities 6.
-Encourage affordable access 6.
-Make access easier for those without access to a car Improve accessibility to key local services (schools, GP surgeries, hospitals, town, district and local centres) and employment opportunities Encourage affordable access Make access easier for those without access to a car ECONOMIC 7.
+Retain & enhance access to local services & facilities Encourage the level of investment in key community services Improve accessibility to key local services (schools, GP surgeries, hospitals, town, district and local centres) and employment opportunities Encourage affordable access Make access easier for those without access to a car Protect the shopping and community services function of local service centres ECONOMIC 7.
 To ensure local residents have access to employment opportunities Help to reduce short and long-term local unemployment Encourage job opportunities for those most in need of employment particularly those is areas of high unemployment deprivation 8.
 Support the economic development of Belfast as a competitive place & contribute to Belfast's roles as a regional economic driver Encourage new business start-ups and opportunities for local people Encourage business development and enhance productivity Encourage the resilience of business and the local economy Promote growth in key sectors Promote growth in key clusters Enhance the image of the area as a business location Encourage indigenous business

 SA Objective Decision Making Criteria Encourage inward investment Make land and property available for business development Encourage tourism investment Maintain and enhance the vitality and viability of the City Centre 9.
-Promote an integrated transport system & encourage sustainable travel Support the reduction of traffic volumes and congestion Encourage the proportion of journeys using modes other than the car Encourage walking and cycling Support the reduction of commuting Improve accessibility to work by public transport; walking and cycling Improve access between key employment areas and key transport interchanges Encourage rail and water based freight movement ENVIRONMENTAL 10.
+Promote an integrated transport system & encourage sustainable travel Support the reduction of traffic volumes and congestion Encourage the proportion of journeys using modes other than the car Encourage walking and cycling Support the reduction of commuting Improve accessibility to work by public transport; walking and cycling Improve access between key employment areas and key transport interchanges Encourage rail and water-based freight movement ENVIRONMENTAL 10.
 Maintain & enhance biodiversity assets & protect habitats & species Conserve and enhance habitats of international, regional and/or local importance and create habitats in areas of deficiency Conserve and enhance species diversity; and in particular avoid harm to protected species Conserve and enhance sites designated for their nature conservation interest at the regional or national level Protect and enhance woodland cover and trees and promote their management Improve access to and promote the educational value of sites of biodiversity value Protect and enhance geodiversity Enhance the wider ecological network and seek to minimise the fragmentation of nature corridors and networks